Dear Sue

 Math challenges

 She is a delightful girl and very creative.
-She loves playing with American Girl Dolls, Barbies and a set of horses and dolls.
+She loves playing with American Girl dolls, Barbies, and a horse and doll set.
 She creates amazing stories for them and can get lost in her imaginary world for hours.
 She is realizing that other kids her age can read and do math better than she can.
 She hasn’t expressed frustration with that yet, but I fear it is coming.

 As for me, I’m exhausted and discouraged.
 I simply do not know what to do.